CS2620/Fall2025.Topics/README.md

 - What a trailer, what image processing is used? https://www.youtube.com/watch?v=iV46TJKL8cU

 ## 💡New Idea: Eye anatomy
-- See slides on eye anatomy
+- 🛝See slides on eye anatomy
 - Eye placement
 - Cornea
   - Additional information at https://en.wikipedia.org/wiki/Cornea